The-Swarm-Corporation/SenatorAssembly/README.md

 ## Acknowledgments

-This research framework was developed to advance the field of computational political science and provide researchers with sophisticated tools for studying democratic institutions.
+This research framework was developed to advance the field of computational political science and provide researchers with tools for studying democratic institutions.
 We acknowledge the contributions of the broader research community in developing methodologies for agent-based modeling and computational social science.

 ### Contributing Organizations
 - Swarm Intelligence Research Group